-So, what does this new law mean and what are the granny flat regulations for California?
+So, what do these new laws mean and what are the granny flat regulations for California?

-Maxable sat down with Jared Basler, Director of Strategic Initiatives of the Casita Coalition, to break down what California’s new Senate Bill means for accessory dwelling units.
+Maxable sat down with Jared Basler, Director of Strategic Initiatives of the Casita Coalition, to break down what these bills mean and how they’ll define your granny flat project.

 Prior to 2017, granny flat laws were outlined separately in each of California’s 543 jurisdictions.
 That means each jurisdiction had passed its own granny flat ordinance — most of which placed incredible restrictions and fees on homeowners.